statamic/docs/content/collections/docs/users.md

 ## Permissions

 A User by itself has no permission to access or change any aspect of Statamic.
-It takes explicit permissions for that user to access the control panel, create, edit, or publish content, create users, and so on.
+It takes explicit permissions for a user to access the control panel, create, edit, or publish content, create users, and so on.

 Permissions are grouped into **roles**, and are very simple to manage in the Control Panel and are stored in `resources/users/roles.yaml`.